 As required by Section 409 (c) of the Financial Services Law, a report summarizing the Department’s activities to investigate and combat health insurance fraud, including no-fault fraud, which totaled 85 percent of health insurance fraud reports and more than half of reports of fraud of all types.

 Certain consumer reports are required to be compiled and made available to consumers annually.
-The Consumer Guide to Health Insurers is required under Insurance Law section 210 and the Automobile Complaint Ranking and Consumer Guide to Automobile Insurance are required under Insurance Law 337.
+The Consumer Guide to Health Insurers is required under Insurance Law section 210 and the Automobile Complaint Ranking is required under Insurance Law 337.